carlallanvela/mean-course/README.md

 # MeanCourse

-This is a Full stack project MEAN (Mongodb, Express, Angular and Node) Fullstack starter project.
+This is a Full stack project MEAN (Mongodb, Express, Angular and Node) starter project.
+It's a simple app where you can upload your pictures and view other pictures as well.
+You can sign up, login, upload and edit your picture description.
+Feel free to break this simple application.
+Enjoy!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.